Spencer Ray Aldridge

 Franklin, TN.
 My main duties involved the design and development of software for Passport's OneSource and Intellisource products.
 I left Passport in late 2009.

-In October 2009, I was fortunate to relocate to Tupelo, MS, accepting an Internet Systems Development Specialist position with Ashley Furniture Industries in Verona, MS. My primary responsibilities include the development and support of Ashley's replacement parts and blocking applications.
+In October 2009, I relocated to Tupelo, MS, accepting an Internet Systems Development Specialist position with Ashley Furniture Industries in Verona, MS.